ibrasyad/ibnulab/content/post/hello-world/index.md

 ---
-title: Hello World
+title: Welcome to my world!
-description: Welcome to my portfolio~
+description: What is this place?
+What can you find here?
+And why is nasi uduk the best food for breakfast?
 # slug: hello-world
 date: 2024-12-05 00:00:00+0000
-image: cover.jpg
+# image: cover.jpg
 categories:
   - Blog
 tags: